gmspringer32/gmspringer32.github.io/data-cleaning.md

 df['date'] = df['day'].astype(str) + "-" + df['month'].astype(str) + "-" + df['year'].astype(str)
 ```

 So why don't the first two work?
-Ill the day month and year columns are integers so the first one will just add the numbers together.
+Well the day month and year columns are integers so the first one will just add the numbers together.
 Ok so lets cast it to a string.
 But the second one doesn't work because it converts the whole column into a string, instead of each individual row.
 So you need to call the astype method for pandas.

-Now I can cast that column from a string to a datetime pandas object
+Now I can cast that column from a string to a datetime pandas object.
+This will make it easier to do date operations in the future.

 ```python
 df['date'] = pd.to_datetime(df['date'], dayfirst=True)